-Exemptions and no-action relief help funds navigate year-end CFTC registration requirements
+Exemptions and no-action relief help funds navigate year-end CFTC registration requirements - .PDF file.

 Changes to the US Commodity Exchange Act (the CEA) made by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 (the Dodd-Frank Act) subjected a large number of fund sponsors, including sponsors of non-US funds with US investors, to the jurisdiction of the US Commodity Futures Trading Commission (the CFTC) for the first time.
 This occurred because the Dodd-Frank Act amended the CEA to include swaps within the commodity interests that will cause a pooled investment vehicle to be considered a “commodity pool”.
 As a result, swap use — the CFTC has indicated even a single swap contract — could cause a fund sponsor or manager to be deemed a “commodity pool operator” (CPO) required to register with the CFTC.